az-digital/arizona-bootstrap/site/content/docs/2.0/migration.md

 - Removed support for styled nested tables.
 All table styles are now inherited in v4 for simpler selectors.
 - Added inverse table variant.

+### Footer Menu

+The "Topics" menu in the footer originally had the `two-col-menu` class applied to it to split the menu into two equal columns.
+This has been replaced with the `2-col-split` utility class.

 ### Utilities

 - **Display, hidden, and more:**